eugenp/tutorials/spring-5-reactive-oauth/README.md

 ## Spring 5 Reactive OAuth

-This module contains articles regarding OAuth using reactive programming in Spring 5
+This module contains articles about Spring 5 OAuth using reactive programming This module contains articles about Spring 5 OAuth using reactive programming

 ### Relevant Articles: